reddeupenn/Project3-CUDA-Path-Tracer/README.md

     * ![allgraphs](./img/all.png)

   * In order to get a better view of the result, we seperate the calls.
-    Here's what the calls to the pathTraceOneBounce function:
+    Here are the calls to the pathTraceOneBounce function:
     * ![onebounce](./img/onebounce.gif)
     And the calls to generateRaysFromCamera:
     * ![genray](./img/genray.gif)